Nishant-444/VizTube/PRD.md

 ### 1.1 Product Overview

-Viztube-v2 is a comprehensive backend system for a video-sharing platform inspired by YouTube.
+Viztube is a comprehensive backend system for a video-sharing platform inspired by YouTube.
 It provides a robust RESTful API for managing users, videos, comments, subscriptions, playlists, and social interactions similar to modern video-sharing platforms.

 ### 1.2 Product Vision